Can Grammarly Replace An Editor And Proofreader?

 Can Grammarly replace an editor

-Yes, it’s considered by many the most popular writing tool.
-But can Grammarly replace an editor?
+Yes, it’s definitely one of the most popular writing tools.
+But can you replace an editor by using Grammarly?

 How we write and check our writing is changing so fast because of all the online apps and tools we use.